curusarn/resh/README.md

 In order to be able to develop a good history tool I will need to get some insight into real life shell and shell history usage patterns.

-This is also my Master thesis so I need to be a bit scientific and base my design decisions on evidence/data.
+This project is also my Master thesis so I need to be a bit scientific and base my design decisions on evidence/data.

 Running `reshctl sanitize` creates a sanitized version of recorded history.
 In sanitized history, all sensitive information is replaced with its SHA1 hashes.

+If you tried sanitizing your history and you think the result is not sanitized enough then please create an issue or message me.

 If you would consider supporting my research/thesis by sending me a sanitized version of your history then please give me some contact info using this form: https://forms.gle/227SoyJ5c2iteKt98